hanchon-live/docs/_posts/2021-04-19-google-login-with-fastapi-and-jwt.md

 ---
 This guide is a follow up to the [Use Google Login (OAuth) with FastAPI - Python](/guides/google-login-with-fastapi/), in the previous guide We allowed the user to login using its Google Credentials via OAuth in our `FastAPI` project.

-{% include figure image_path="/assets/posts/google-login-jtw/header.png" alt="Header image" caption="" %}
+{% include figure image_path="/assets/posts/google-login-jwt/header.png" alt="FastAPI and GoogleOAuth" caption="" %}

 In this guide we are going to create a `JWT` when the user is logged in and use the `JWT Bearer token authentication` for the private endpoints.